Skip to main content

 Scope and Contents

-The Stephen Dixon papers primarily document Dixon's writing career from approximately 1950 to 2018.
+The Stephen Dixon papers primarily document Dixon's writing career from approximately 1950 to 2019.
 Dixon's preferred writing method involved the use of a typewriter, and the collection is largely original typescripts and galleys of published short story collections and novels.
-These papers contain working drafts, original manuscripts, and corrections of revisions of the writings between the submission of the final typescript and the published work.
-See the Creative Works series for written materials related to Dixon's novels, plays, and short stories, as well as film adaptations of his works.
+The collection is arranged in five series:

 Dates